The history of Valentine’s Day is a mysterious one. Saint Valentine’s Day contains vestiges of both Christian and pagan-Roman tradition.

 The Catholic Church recognizes at least three different saints named Valentine, all of whom were martyred.
 One legend says that Valentine was a priest who served during the third century in Rome.
 When Emperor Claudius II decided that single men made better soldiers than those with wives and families, he outlawed marriage for young men.
 Valentine, realizing the injustice of the decree, defied Claudius and continued to perform marriages for young lovers in secret.
 Claudius ordered Valentine to be put to death when his actions were discovered.

-Best upcoming trip for lovers: Lake Garda to Venice
+Best cycling trip for lovers: Lake Garda to Venice

 Despite that extreme sacrifice, the first testimony (in the form of a poem) that actually links Saint Valentine to romance and lovers dates back to 1415, and it was written by Charles, Duke of Orleans.
 That Valentine poem is now part of the manuscript collection of the British Library in London, England.

 Legend or factual happenings, we have learned to associate Saint Valentine with a romantic figure and made him the patron saint of lovers.

 In Italy, there is more than the lovers’ celebration because Valentine is the patron saint of many villages.
 Therefore, on February 14th, many communities celebrate with festivals and processions.
 Let’s find out what some of these traditions are.